david-beauchesne/FoodWeb-MultiStressors/fwms.md

 on common biological processes affected by disturbances, *i.e.* mortality, physiology and behaviour.

-For each motif, all possible mortality, resource growth, conversion and attack rates parameter combinations were simulated.
+For each motif position, all possible mortality, resource growth, conversion and attack rates parameter combinations were simulated.
 <!--
 DB: Review this, it's not true, because pathways of effect are at the scale